horsicq/Detect-It-Easy/README.md

 * Binary all other files

-You could download DIE here: http://ntinfo.biz/
+You could download binaries for Windows, Linux and Mac here: http://ntinfo.biz/